Team-BHP > Team-BHP Reviews > Test-Drives & Initial Ownership Reports

 Abarth Punto is one lovely car.
 Perhaps the best dynamically sorted car that I have driven.

-PrasannaDhana is offline (1) Thanks
+PrasannaDhana is online now (1) Thanks

 Old 14th October 2022, 23:28 #49